whitesimian/Flood-it-solver/README.md

 ### Descent, First Improvement Heuristic

-Given the initial solution (sequence of chosen colours), I try to remove steps to improve the solution.
+Given the initial solution (sequence of chosen colours), I try to remove steps to improve it.

 #### Algorithm:
 - Remove the first colour of the solution.